-“I’ll see to it,” she told him, then headed in the direction the smell of roasted coffee was coming form.
+“I’ll see to it,” she told him, then headed in the direction the aroma of nutty roasted coffee was coming form.

 Gary sat down and looked over the questionnaire in more detail.
 It was primarily a long list of questions, with this title at the top.:

 MMPI-2 TEST QUESTIONS IN ORDER, TRUE OR FALSE (567 QUESTIONS)